 You love to dote on and tend to your houseplants, but you wonder if there are any benefits to having them besides your home looking nice.
-They really do cheer you up, and sometimes you feel you can breathe a bit better when your houseplants are near.
-Are those some benefits of indoor plants?
+They really do cheer you up, while calming you down.
+Sometimes you feel you can breathe a bit better with indoor plants in your home.
+Is it your imagination or are those real benefits of indoor plants?

 What are the benefits of indoor plants?
 Indoor plants have a myriad of benefits, including:

 - Improved mental health

 - Easier breathing